(swipe left to read more news items)

 Rachel is a lead investigator of the Healthy Brain Project and an Instructor at Harvard Medical School (USA) and the University of Melbourne (Australia).
 Her research interests focus on early detection of dementia, specifically in understanding sex differences in risk for Alzheimer’s disease biomarkers, and in the importance of subjective concerns of memory decline in the earliest stages of disease.
 Her work is supported by the National Institutes of Health (National Institute of Aging K99/R00 Pathway to Independence Award), the Alzheimer’s Association, and the Women’s Brain Initiative at Brigham and Women’s Hospital.

-Drs Lim and Buckley were researchers based at the Florey Institute of Neuroscience and Mental Health and the University of Melbourne.
-As such, the Healthy Brain Project was established as a study within these institutions.
-Since May 2020, we have moved to the Turner Institute for Brain and Mental Health, at the School of Psychological Sciences, Monash University.
-We would like to acknowledge the support provided by the Florey and the University of Melbourne from 2016 to 2020.
-We would also like to express our excitement for the new opportunities that being at the Turner Institute will provide our research team, and the Healthy Brain Project more generally.
-Our research continues to be monitored and ethically approved by Monash University (HREC: 26855)
+The Healthy Brain Project was established by Associate Professors Yen Ying Lim and Rachel Buckley while they were based at the Florey Institute of Neuroscience and Mental Health and the University of Melbourne.
+In 2020, the Healthy Brain Project moved to the Turner Institute for Brain and Mental Health in the School of Psychological Sciences at Monash University.
+We would like to acknowledge the support provided by the Florey Institute and the University of Melbourne from 2016 to 2020, and by the Turner Institute and Monash University from 2020 onwards.
+Our research continues to be monitored and ethically approved by Monash University (HREC: 26855).